Raphael Ohin: Club career

 From 2016 to 2018, Ohin played with WSA Winnipeg in the Premier Development League.
 Initially, he was restricted to playing home games only (as well as road games against the Thunder Bay Chill, the only other Canadian team in the division), as he had been unable to secure a visa to be able to travel to the United States, where the majority of the clubs were located.

 In January 2019, Ohin signed his first professional contract, joining Canadian Premier League club Valour FC on a multi-year contract.
 He made his debut on May 11, 2019, in a substitute appearance against HFX Wanderers FC.
 In October 2020, he re-signed with the club for the 2021 season.
 On July 3, 2021, he scored his first goal for the club against Atlético Ottawa.
 He was ranked #34 in the league's top 50 players in 2021.
 In December 2021, he again re-signed with the club for another season.
 In March 2022, on the first day of pre-season training camp, Ohin suffered an ACL injury, which caused him to miss the entire 2022 season.
 In December 2022, he re-signed with the club for the 2023 season.
 After missing all but two matches through the 2022 and 2023 seasons due to recurring knee injuries, Ohin re-signed with the club for the 2024 season.
 He was subsequently name team captain ahead of the 2024 season.
 In December 2024, the club picked up his option for the 2025 season.

+In February 2026, he signed with Treaty United in the League of Ireland First Division.